Terms and Conditions of Business

 B Our Services

 - Louisa Ghevaert Associates Ltd will provide its clients with specialist legal services upon the terms set out below.
 Louisa Ghevaert Associates Ltd is authorised and regulated by the Solicitors Regulation Authority (SRA).
-We must comply with the SRA’s requirements in force from time to time, including the SRA Code of Conduct 2011 and the SRA Accounts Rules 2011.
+We must comply with the SRA’s requirements in force from time to time, including the SRA Standards and Regulations 2019 and the SRA Accounts Rules 2019.
 These can be accessed on the SRA’s website sra.org.uk/solicitors/handbook/.
 The SRA is the independent regulatory arm of the Law Society of England and Wales, our professional body.

 - The contract between you and us for the provision of any legal services shall comprise (1) the Letter of Engagement sent by us to you in relation to your matter and any written updates or variations; and (2) these Terms and Conditions of Business (together “the Contract”).
 In the event of a conflict between the Letter of Engagement and these Terms and Conditions of Business, the Letter of Engagement shall prevail.